11 minutes read

 As the cross-border payment landscape changes and digital currency exchanges evolve for more practical usage by the day, one of the main hurdles to solve has long been the stability of popular cryptocurrencies and digital assets.

-The speculative trading of assets such as Bitcoin or Ethereum have triggered volatile swings in their value and sewed doubt into the minds of mainstream businesses that could otherwise benefit from a blockchain-based payments systems.
+The speculative trading of assets such as Bitcoin or Ethereum has triggered volatile swings in their value and sowed doubt into the minds of mainstream businesses that could otherwise benefit from a blockchain-based payment system.

 One of the main issues has been that these speculative cryptocurrencies are not pegged to the US dollar.